maeager/Agilent2Dicom/README.md

 ## Who do I talk to? ##

-* Michael Eager (michael.eager@monash.edu) or someone in the Imaging Team at MBI
+* Dr. Michael Eager (michael.eager@monash.edu) or someone in the Imaging Team at MBI